Narfinsel/Algorithmic-Skeleton-Trading-Templates/README.md

 }
 ```

+Part of main-algo.
 Checking if the most recent trade has been closed (wheter in profit or loss).
 In this case, we could draw rectangles to outline the trade levels
 ```MQL5
 // Check if there is an open trade, or if it was closed as a result of hitting Stop Loss static bool hasDrawnArrRect = false;